 So, at Bethel, we work hard to make sure these differences are not only recognized but celebrated and enjoyed.

 With specific programs and services, we hope to eliminate any barriers that underrepresented students or students of color may have as they acclimate to college life, engage in campus activities, and grow academically and spiritually at Bethel.

-Navigators is a 3-day pre-orientation program (offered right before Welcome Week) designed specifically for incoming students of color with a focus on how to navigate campus life socially, spiritually, and academically.
+P.E.P is part of Tapestry, a pre-orientation program (offered right before Welcome Week), designed specifically for incoming students of color with a focus on how to navigate campus life socially, spiritually, and academically.

 Prism Faculty Forum

 Each month students of color and Bethel professors get together to talk through strategies and struggles related to college success.
 It's a chance to build relationships with professors who are committed to your success during your time at Bethel and after you graduate.

 United Cultures of Bethel (UCB)

 UCB provides social support networks for: